 This is especially true when light reaches the end of the visual spectrum, such as ultraviolet (UV) and infrared (IR) light.
 These wavelengths don’t get measured by lumen meters, but are essential for plant growth.

 Similarly, lux meters have their own spectral response curves.
-This can lead to under and over reading of light at various colors.
+This can lead to under and over-reading of light in various colors.

 Just like lumen meters, lux meters only measure visible light.
 As we now know, plants use more than just visible light.
 Now, let’s discuss PAR and why this is the best reading you can get on your lights.